Positive Changes I've Made This Year

 Developed A Loose Social Schedule

-Matilda and I tend to see the same people on the same days each week/month and to not see each other for a couple of hours at the weekend.
+MM and I tend to see the same people on the same days each week/month and to not see each other for a couple of hours at the weekend.
 It's reassuring to have enough loose plans in the calendar that I'm not fretting about finding something - anything - to do, pleasant to have a bit a routine to our week, and a comfort to feel like our lives have jigsawed with those of people we like.
 I also cherish the tiny bit of time to myself (which I refuse to spend folding laundry).

 Ditched the Structured Toddler Activities

-On the other hand, Matilda and I have ditched the carefully structured toddler classes.
-Matilda's at an age when she doesn't want to be handed a toy, told how to play with it for three minutes, then have it taken away from her; she wants to be free to roam the room and experiment however and with whatever she sees fit.
+On the other hand, MM and I have ditched the carefully structured toddler classes.
+She's at an age when she doesn't want to be handed a toy, told how to play with it for three minutes, then have it taken away from her; she wants to be free to roam the room and experiment however and with whatever she sees fit.
 And that's fine by me because I'm at a stage when I no longer need somebody else to tell me how to entertain my child.

 Accepted That My Blog Is Just For Fun